ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 to Attester and Issuer during issuance that might be used to identify a Client.
 This context includes all information associated with issuance, such as the timestamp of the event, any Client visible information (including the IP address), and the Origin name (if revealed during issuance).
+This does not include the token challenge in its entirety, as that is kept secret from the Issuer during the issuance protocol.

 Attestation context:
 : The interactions and set of information shared between